ISC-HEI/gdx2d/README.md

 ﻿## What is gdx2d ? [![Build Status](https://travis-ci.org/hevs-isi/gdx2d.svg?branch=master)](https://travis-ci.org/hevs-isi/gdx2d)

 *gdx2d* is a simple to use 2d game and graphics framework.
 It is multi-platform (working on Windows, Linux and Android).
 It is Java based with the heavy-lifting done in native code (i.e. C/C++), for example for physics rendering.
-Here is an example of what the library is capable of:
+Here is an example of what the library is capable of (or you can check the [YouTube demo reel](http://www.youtube.com/watch?v=eoVrifa1Xd0)):

 ![Screen shot](https://raw.github.com/wiki/pmudry/gdx2d/multi_screenshot.png)